paperManu/splash/README.md

     - 0: disables any vSync
     - any positive integer: will wait for as many frames between each window update.
     - any negative integer: tries to use vSync except if render is too slow.

-### texture
-A texture handles an image buffer, be it static or dynamic.

-Links from:

-- image

-Links to:

-- object
-- window

-Attributes:

-- resizable [int]: if set to anything but 0, the texture will be resizable

 ### texture_syphon